supermarsx/whoisdigger/readme.md

 ![Whoisdigger app](https://github.com/whois-team/website/raw/master/images/projects/whoisdigger.gif)

 Whoisdigger is a cross-platform bulk WHOIS lookup desktop app built on Electron.
+Now written in TypeScript.

 Whoisdigger is a bulk whois lookup, cross-platform, desktop application built on Electron.
 Made with builders and creators in mind, rapidly lookup up your favorite domain mashups without risking third-party logging, domain squatting and a few other common issues that come with using third-party platforms.
 The faster, reliable and most private way of looking for domains.